alainord/ReceiptApp/recipes/noodles-teriyaki.md

-# Noodles Teriyaki pazos
+# Noodles Teriyaki

-A plate of noodles with teriyaki sauce.
+A flavorful and comforting dish made with tender chicken, sautéed vegetables, and rice noodles coated in a rich teriyaki sauce.

 ![Noodles Teriyaki](/images/noodles-teriyaki.jpg)

 ## Ingredients

+**Protein & Base**
-- Chicken
+- Chicken (sliced)
 - Rice noodles

+**Vegetables**
-- Paprika
+- Paprika (red pepper)
 - Onion
 - Broccoli
-- Mixed vegetables
+- Mixed vegetables of your choice

+**Sauce**
+- Teriyaki sauce

 ## Steps

-1. Cut the vegetables and cook them in a pan until tender.
+1. Slice all vegetables and cook them in a pan over medium heat until they soften.
-2. Cut the chicken and cook it in a separate pan until done.
+2. Cut the chicken into small pieces and cook it in a separate pan until golden and fully cooked.
-3. Cook the noodles 5 minutes in boiling water, then drain.
+3. Cook the rice noodles in boiling water for about 5 minutes, then drain.
-4. When the vegetables are done, add teriyaki sauce, then add the chicken and noodles.
-Mix well and serve.
+4. Once the vegetables are ready, add the teriyaki sauce and stir to coat evenly.
+5. Add the cooked chicken and noodles to the pan.
+Mix everything well so the flavors combine.
+6. Serve hot.

 ## Tags

-- Chicken
+- Healthy
 - Noodles
 - Asian food